AlonKellner/alonkellner.github.io/_projects/en-us/open-source_2024-07-25_waloviz.md

     </div>
 </div>
 <div class="caption">
-    For the full interactive example go to [the WaloViz documentation website!](https://waloviz.com)
+    For the full interactive example go to <a href="https://waloviz.com">the WaloViz documentation website!</a>
 </div>

 When I am doing audio research I constantly need to hear audio files and see their spectrograms ([What's a Spectrogram?](#What's-a-Spectrogram?)), for that there are many good dedicated tools that do just that: